isoteemu/TJTS5901-BeeMapTemlate/docs/logging/logging.md

     Reference implementation: a863da5f

 3. Add some logging entries into your code.
-Example into map view:
+For example into map view:

     ```python
     location_count = len(locations)